 Social media and other campaigns to promote music during the crisis

-- #HoyMeComproUnDisco is a campaign launched by Spanish independent music companies association UFi with the aim of helping independent labels and record stores whose activity has been stopped due to the Covid-19 crisis.
-The campaign aims to reach the audience and raise awareness that, in order for record labels and stores to continue to exist after this exceptional situation, it is necessary that the audience support them by ordering records these days.
-It is important to say that it has been communicated that the orders will be sent when it is safe to do so. http://ufimusica.com/campana-hoymecomproundisco/
+- #HoyMeComproUnDisco was a campaign launched by Spanish independent music companies association UFI with the aim of helping independent labels and record stores whose activity had been stopped due to the Covid-19 crisis.
+The campaign aimed to reach the audience and raise awareness that, in order for record labels and stores to continue to exist after this exceptional situation, it is necessary that the audience support them by ordering records these days.
+It is important to say that it has been communicated that the orders would be sent when it was safe to do so. http://ufimusica.com/campana-hoymecomproundisco/

-- BMAT calls for radio stations to play music from artists whose shows have been cancelled.
-The initiative called 'The Show Must Go On Air' aims to encourage broadcasters to support artists who had to cancel shows in Barcelona due to COVID-19.
-The initiative calls on all broadcasters who play or use music to opt for the songs of those who’ve been cancelled.
+- BMAT called for radio stations to play music from artists whose shows have been cancelled.
+The initiative called 'The Show Must Go On Air' aimed to encourage broadcasters to support artists who had to cancel shows in Barcelona due to COVID-19.
+The initiative called on all broadcasters who play or use music to opt for the songs of those who’d been cancelled.

 Business and other expected losses